18 Best Knowledge Management Software [+ Free Options]

 Price: Contact for pricing

-best knowledge management systems: OpenKM
+knowledge management software: OpenKM

 Image Source

-Key Features:
+Key Features

-• Open-source knowledge base
+• Open-source knowledge base.

-• Review, approval, and validation workflows
+• Review, approval, and validation workflows.

-• Task management
+• Task management.

 Editor's note: This post was originally published in November 2020 and has been updated for comprehensiveness.